November 01, 2024 10 min read 0 Comments

 Basics of Ebb and Flow System

-An Ebb and Flow system uses a submersible water pump to flood the plants' root zones with nutrient solution.
+An ebb and flow system uses a submersible water pump to flood the plants' root zones with nutrient solution.
 The water is returned to the reservoir using gravity or a second submersible pump.

 In an ebb and flow system, you feed all of your plants during a flooding event.
 The nutrient solution is contained in the reservoir between flooding events and can be conveniently monitored and adjusted for all of the plants' needs.
 Through the use of quality meters, you can achieve near perfect nutrition that boost crop yields.

 Ebb and Flow systems come in two flavors.
-The most common, most recognized and probably the most adaptable system is the Ebb and Flow Tray.
+The most common, most recognized, and probably the most adaptable system is the Ebb and Flow Tray.
 You can grow small plants all the way up to anything that fits in your grow space as long as the table can support the weight.
 These tables can come in a variety of sizes, depths, and patterns of drainage channels on the bottom.

-These tables are simply that, a flood table 2”-8” deep with a drain and a standpipe.
+These tables are simply a flood table 2”-8” deep with a drain and a standpipe.
 The flood tray is suspended over the reservoir by simply putting the flood tray on a table or shelf.
 Having the reservoir under the flood table saves space and protects the reservoir and nutrient solution from light and heat produced by the sun or grow lights.

 This system uses a pump to flood the table, and the standpipe keeps the nutrient solution from filling beyond the desired level.
 When the flood event is over and the pump de-energized, gravity drains the nutrient solution back into the reservoir.

 A more complicated system does exist for growing specifically larger plants.
 There is a common reservoir, commonly a 55-gallon drum or larger.
 The plants are all in their own individual planting sites.
 These planting sites are generally 5 gallons or so, and they are all strung together with a hose or pipe.
 The hose or pipe will lead to a “control box,” which is a sort of sump.
 The control box uses timers and pumps to flood the planting sites.
 When the flood event is over a timer tells a pump to return the water to the reservoir using the power of the pump.
-You can use Dutch buckets for this type of system since they are typically set up for irrigation or build your own from plastic buckets.
+You can dutch buckets for this type of diy system since they are typically set up for irrigation or build your own from plastic buckets.

 This system is used extensively commercially.
 For larger crops where there is no headroom to spare, this system shines.
 Because gravity is not used in this system, the planting sites and reservoir can all sit on the floor.
 Another benefit is that you can use buckets for planting sites, which can be stacked and potentially even packed into your reservoir.
 This leaves your reservoir as the largest item as far as storage and shipping goes.